juanzdev/jekyll-now/_posts/2018-07-08-Machine-Learning-Tokyo-Meetup.md

 published: true
 ---

-Its been four months since I have been living in Tokyo, currently, I'm working for a Japanese company for some machine learning consultancy.
+It has been four months since I have been living in Tokyo, currently, I'm working for a Japanese company for some machine learning consultancy.
 I was very curious about the software development movement here in Tokyo, especially machine learning.
 Japan is well known worldwide for robotics and hardware innovations, I was wondering if is as good for modern AI.
 So I start searching for machine learning meetups and I come across a group called Deep learning Otemachi group, so after work, I decided to see and check their talks at the Marunouchi Building near Tokyo station.

 ![IMG_1494.JPG](../images/IMG_1494.JPG)